Revision

 alterations or abolishing in whole or in part

-two thirds of the Congress shall deem it necessary, or on the application of
+Congress deems it necessary, or on the application of the legislatures of

-the legislatures of two thirds of the several States, shall propose to amend,
+three-fourths of the several States, shall propose to amend, alter or abolish

-ratified by a two thirds majority of each of the legislatures of three fourths
+two-thirds majority of each of the legislatures of seven-eighths of the several

-of the several States within ten years of its submission to the states; provided
+States within ten years of its submission to the states; provided that no

-that no state, without its consent, shall be deprived of its equal suffrage in
+state, without its consent, shall be deprived of its equal suffrage in the

 VIII.
 Traditional Leaders